1gravity/Android-RTEditor/README.md

 #### **Proguard**

-If you use Proguard in your app, please add the following line to your configuration file:
+If you use Proguard in your app, please add the following lines to your configuration file:
 ```
 -keepattributes Signature
 -keepclassmembers class * extends com.onegravity.rteditor.spans.RTSpan {